poitch/DumbRecord/README.md

 Models must inherit the JPModel class, the attributes must correspond to the columns of the table.

-The name of the class will be pluralize (as of this writting, it's adding an `s` to the lower cased class name.
+The name of the class will be pluralized (it's adding an `s` to the lower cased class name).

+For the following SQL

+    CREATE TABLE tracks (track_id INTEGER PRIMARY KEY, name VARCHAR(255), duration INTEGER);

-You should also use Objective-C 2.0 period notation for those attributes.
+You should use the following class declaration

     #import <Cocoa/Cocoa.h>
     #import "DRecord/DRecord.h"